xnorkl/cyberdefenseclub/README.md

 ## The Game Plan
 **Injects** and **Incidents** are prioritized.
+- Injects correspond to tasks received by the Captain.
 The entire team is responsible for completing each inject.
+- Incidents correspond to services taken down by the red team or *otherwise*

 If an inject does not directly deal with a service or device under your team's purview or if there are no current injects at all, move to hardening, then enumeration.
 Rinse and repeat.